motopress/mp-restaurant-menu/readme.txt

 == Installation ==

 1. Upload the plugin files to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-You’ll find ‘Restaurant Menu’ on your main WordPress dashboard.
+You'll find 'Restaurant Menu' on your main WordPress dashboard.

 == Screenshots ==